brooklynrail/brooklynrail-platform/content/events/2020/11/this-land-a-conversation-with-david-opdyke-lawrence-weschler-and-maya-wiley.md

       Humanities Festival.
 His books include Mr. Wilson’s Cabinet of Wonder, Pulitzer Prize finalist; and Everything That Rises: A Book of Convergences, winner of a National Book Critics Circle Award.
+  - person: maya-wiley
+    event_bio: Maya Wiley is a professor of public and urban policy at the New School and an NBC News and MSNBC legal analyst.
+Before the New School, Wiley, a civil rights attorney, was Counsel to New York City Mayor Bill de Blasio.
+In October 2020, Wiley announced her own candidacy to succeed de Blasio as mayor of New York.
 date: 2020-12-04 13:00:00 -0500
 end_date: 2020-12-04 14:30:00 -0500
 series: 188